 - Dark chocolate - The base of the brownie filling.
 This is my favorite baking chocolate - it's paleo-friendly and vegan too.
 Feel free to use semi-sweet chocolate to make this pie less rich.

 - Coconut oil - Gives the brownie filling that unbelievable fudgy texture.
 It's also used in the pie crust and needs to be solid to make the dough.
-Substitute with butter or vegan butter if needed.
+Substitute with melted butter or vegan butter if needed.

 - Pecans - Like little hidden gems inside the pie!
 Substitute with any type of nut or omit entirely if desired.